- Purchase the complete Expat Arrivals Germany Guide (PDF)

 In Germany, most children only attend school in the morning.
 As there are usually no facilities for serving lunch to the students at public schools in Germany, most return home after their lessons in the morning and return in the afternoon for extra-curricular activities.
 The amount of extra-curricular activities available at schools in Germany varies considerably and is determined by each individual school.

-In order to apply to university in Germany, generally students are expected to have passed the Abitur examination following their Gymnasium education.
-However, students who have attended Realschule and passed the Master Craftsman’s Diploma, or Meisterbrief, have also become eligible to apply for certain university courses.
+In order to apply to university in Germany, students are generally expected to have passed the Abitur examination following their Gymnasium education.
+Students who have attended Realschule and passed the Master Craftsman’s Diploma, or Meisterbrief, are also eligible to apply for certain university courses.

 International schools in Germany

-German cities such as Berlin and Munich have large numbers of international schools which cater for students of a variety of nationalities.
+German cities such as Berlin and Munich have large numbers of international schools that cater for students of a variety of nationalities.